-I’ve found most people born with an endomorph body type are better off cutting out their carbohydrates to lose weight.
+I’ve found most people born with an endomorph (naturally bigger) body type are better off cutting out their carbohydrates to lose weight.
 It works way better.

 This animal study found rats fed a modern western diet while pregnant were more likely to give birth to obese mice with slower metabolisms (5).
 But just because you weren’t dealt the greatest hand to work with it just means you have to adapt to your body’s needs.

 It’s easy to get distracted and want to try something else.
 When you end up failing a diet plan it’s human psychology to get excited about a new opportunity that could work for you.

 Next thing you know you’re jumping from the Paleo diet to Keto and you’re moving on from boot camp workouts to Soul Cycle.